-Pascoag Library periodically offers early childhood literacy programs such as “Mother Goose on the Loose,” Sleepy Time Stories, and Baby Time Lapsits, Game Days, and a Lego Club.
-We have recently added a Teen & Tween Book Club.
+Pascoag Public Library periodically offers early childhood literacy programs such as Story Times, crafts, Family Game nights, movies and a “Minecraft” Club.
 The Children’s Summer Reading Program is held each year in July and August.
 A variety of adult and family programs are also held throughout the year.

 Visit our Calendar page to keep informed of activities at Pascoag Library or reserve a book from your home computer through the online catalog using your library card.

 Six desktop computers are available for public use with b/w & color laser printing capability.
 B/W printing/copying: 10¢/page.
 Color printing: 50¢/page.
 Scanner is available.